 A codebase with high entropy will most likely manifest code rot and brittleness.

 Other people like to think in terms of technical debt.

 For me, the concept of technical debt is a nice way of explaining to management that while we increase the entropy for the sake of a timely release, we will have to take steps towards decreasing it in the future.

 Entropy (and technical debt) is decreased by refactoring.

 Don’t confuse entropy with complexity, they are different.
 Entropy is just the amount of chaos in your codebase.
 You can have nice, clean and complex code with low entropy.

 For example: Increasing entropy to fit in a last minute feature that some important client wants, will take some amount of effort.
-The effort to decrease the entropy to normal levels will be dependent on the total amount of entropy in the system, the people that take part in the refactoring and the amount of time since the entropy was increased.
+The effort to decrease the entropy, back to previous levels, will be dependent on the total amount of entropy in the system, the people that take part in the refactoring and the amount of time since the entropy was increased.

 Let me explain.